 If you want to spend a little extra cash, don’t be afraid to try out the factory’s chocolate tastings.
-They run $15 per adult and $6 per child.
+They run $20 per adult and $10 per child under 13.
 Yum!

 In terms of the cactus garden, succulent fans will be thrilled by this one.
 It’s one of the largest cactus gardens in the United States!

-The Grand Canal Shoppes is a mall inside the Venetian, all done up in classic Italian style.
+The Grand Canal Shoppes is a mall inside The Venetian Las Vegas, all done up in classic Italian style.
 If you’re a shopper, the 150-plus store mall is basically a slice of heaven.
 However, this mall doesn’t just offer window shopping for people on a budget; it also has its own street performer crew.

 Dubbed “Streetmosphere” by the hotel, this troupe of street performers put on shows every single day.
 Depending on when you drop by, you might see gymnasts, singers, or living statues while you walk through the mall.